Polyurethane Foam: What is Inside Our Furniture?

 Further, polyfoam is a common material in conventional mattresses, which is not good, especially for cancer patients.
 It would be best to use a healthy organic mattress such as Naturepedic or Happsy.
 Additionally, there are options for non-toxic furniture, such as Pure Upholstery.
 In the meantime, you can improve your air quality with an air purifier or by opening windows regularly.

-If you need help with your purchases, contact me for a consultation, and I will be happy to assist you.
-Also, you are welcome to visit my shop which has many healthy product options of all kinds, including non-toxic makeup.
+You are welcome to visit my shop which has many healthy product options of all kinds, including non-toxic makeup.

 - (1) Boor, B., Spilak, M., Laverge, J., Novoselac, A., & Xu, Y. (2017).
 Human exposure to indoor air pollutants in sleep microenvironments: A literature review.
 Building and Environment, 125, 528-555.